Brownells - Curing Techniques for Aluma Hyde II and Cerakote

 Frequently Asked Questions

-What are the key preparation steps for Aluma Hyde II and Cerakote?
+What are the key preparation steps for applying Aluma Hyde II or Cerakote Type C?

-Aluma Hyde II air cures over 7 to 14 days, with 14 days being the safest bet.
-It's crucial to maintain curing temperatures at 70°F or higher.
-Liquid versions of Aluma Hyde II may not cure properly if applied in environments below 65°F.
+Aluma Hyde II air cures in 7 to 14 days, with 14 days being the safest recommendation.
+Curing temperatures must be maintained at 70°F or higher.
+Liquid versions may fail to cure properly if applied below 65°F.

 What is the recoating window for Aluma Hyde II?